Louisjreeves/SetupWacInstall/RCSimplePreRequisites.md

 2. Option 2 Required - Install ISM module.
 Run on one node and all nodes are addressed.
 Run on one node and on the WAC server.
 ISM module and fixes.
 3. Option 3 Required - Checks Steps one and 2. checks and requirements
 4. Option 4 Required - Checks USBNIC status and IP connectivity. check connectivity
-5. Option 5 Optional - Checks port 445 and 5985 connectivity and verifies ports open.
+5. Option 5 multi-menu - Install WAC, port fixes, firewall, and other fixes.
 6. Option 6 Multi-Menu

 	 1. Troubleshooting -Repair Cluster Performance History